Indyandie/mesa/README.md

 # Markdown Table

 [fcb]: https://spec.commonmark.org/0.30/#fenced-code-blocks
-This implementation is inspired by [Fenced Code Blocks][fcb], the [CSV format][rfc4180] guidelines, and, of course, existing Table extensions.
+This implementation is inspired by [Fenced Code Blocks][fcb], the [CSV format][rfc4180] guidelines, and of course, existing Table extensions.

 ## Proposal